Leek and Manifold Valley Light Railway: The line today: The Manifold Way

-The Manifold Valley footpath and cycle way (now called the Manifold Way) was opened in July 1937 after the LMS handed over the trackbed to Staffordshire County Council.
-It continues on to Waterhouses, via Hulme End, as a bridlepath, and being tarmacked throughout is ideal for wheelchair users, prams, etc. For about 1+1/2 mi, near Wetton Mill, the route is shared with motor traffic where the C-road has been diverted, and this section includes Swainsley Tunnel, built by Sir Thomas Wardle who, despite being a shareholder in the railway, did not want to see it crossing his land.
+The Manifold Way was opened in July 1937, after the LMS handed over the trackbed to Staffordshire County Council.
+It continues on to Waterhouses, via Hulme End, as a bridlepath; it tarmacked throughout, so is ideal for wheelchair users and prams.
+For about 1+1/2 mi near Wetton Mill, the route is shared with motor traffic where the C-road has been diverted; this section includes Swainsley Tunnel, built by Sir Thomas Wardle who, despite being a shareholder in the railway, did not want to see it crossing his land.

 Some notable scenery found along the 8 mi route include Thor's Cave, Wetton Hill and Beeston Tor.
-Many consider this section bears comparison with the better-known Dovedale a few miles to the east.
-The National Trust own several of these sites, as part of their South Peak Estate.
+Many consider this section bears comparison with the better-known Dovedale, a few miles to the east.
+The National Trust owns several of these sites, as part of their South Peak Estate.

 The Old Light Railway Hotel at Hulme End is now called the Manifold Inn.
 There are campsites at Hulme End and Wetton Village.

-At Ecton Hill a 4,000-year-old copper mine lies along the route; there is still evidence of the railway's loading platforms along the route of the old railway.
+At Ecton Hill, a 4,000-year-old copper mine lies along the route; there is still evidence of the loading platforms along the route of the old railway.
 A dairy once stood here and one can still see where milk churns were once loaded onto the morning milk train.
 The Ecton dairy was famous for its Stilton cheese.

 The old engine shed at Hulme End opened as a cafe called The Tea Junction in 2010.

 Modelling

-Slater's Plasticard produce an O16.5 scale kit of the locomotives, with Dorset Kits offering brass coach construction kits together with etched brass kits for both long and short transporter wagons, the open bogie wagons and the bogie van to match in this scale.
+Slater's Plastikard produces an O16.5 scale kit of the locomotives, with Dorset Kits offering brass coach construction kits together with etched brass kits for both long and short transporter wagons, the open bogie wagons and the bogie van to match in this scale.
 These can all be built to run on the correct 17.5mm track.

-PortWynnstay models of Derby offer a resin outline of the short wheelbase transport car/wagon.
+Port Wynnstay Models of Derby offered a resin outline of the short wheelbase transport car/wagon.

-Meridian Models recently produced an (009) scale locomotive body in white metal to fit on a (Minitrix) chassis and Worsley Works produce a basic scratch kit for the carriages, requiring addition of bogies (where applicable), couplings, door handles, and interior to complete.
-A third company has apparently produced the transporter cars/wagons in this scale.
+Meridian Models produced an OO9 scale locomotive body in white metal to fit on a Minitrix chassis.
+Worsley Works produces a basic scratch kit for the carriages, requiring addition of bogies (where applicable), couplings, door handles and interior to complete.
+Ducket Models produces the transporter cars/wagons in this scale, as well as detailing for the aforementioned Worsley Works coach kits.

-Roundhouse has produced a live steam model in 1:19 scale, (16mm/foot), of the Kitson 2-6-4 locomotive in the NSR livery.
+Roundhouse has produced a live steam model in 1:19 scale (16mm/foot) of the Kitson 2-6-4 locomotive in the NSR livery.

-There is a model at the visitors' centre in Hulme End along one wall inside the former station building.
-This shows a representation of Hulme End station, yard and nearby buildings in (009) scale with a short run (scaled down distance) to a model of Butterton station.
+There is a model at the visitors' centre in Hulme End, along one wall inside the former station building.
+This shows a representation of Hulme End station, yard and nearby buildings in OO9 scale with a short run (scaled down distance) to a model of Butterton station.